Whisky a Go Go: Today

 On September 12, 2016, Whisky a Go Go launched an official TV channel on the Roku Connected TV platform.
 The Whisky a Go Go channel opens the Whisky's doors to a global audience with live music videos, full concerts and related content spanning its 60-year history.

-On May 9, 2025, a dump truck crashed into Whiskey a Go Go, as well as several vehicles and an electrical pole.
+On May 9, 2025, a dump truck crashed into Whisky a Go Go, as well as several vehicles and an electrical pole.
 The incident forced the cancellation of the night's scheduled concert, which was to feature bands including Boy Hits Car, Barefoot in the Bathroom, and Gearheart.

 Honors

 A gene that codes for a subunit of a common potassium ion channel was named for the establishment in the 1960s by William D. Kaplan and William E. Trout.
 The human Ether-à-go-go-Related Gene (hERG) was so named because when Drosophila flies with mutations in the Ether-à-go-go gene are anaesthetised with ether, their legs start to shake, like the dancing at the Whisky a Go Go nightclub.